 If done correctly, it can really be a great win for the environment.
 Since so much cat litter is used each year, keeping it from ending up in the landfill is a big plus.

 Before you decide if you should compost your cat’s litter, there are a few important things to consider.
-This includes your cat’s lifestyle and what cat litter you use.
+This includes your cat’s lifestyle and what cat type of litter you use.
 Your cat’s lifestyle is surprisingly a deciding factor when it comes to composting cat poop.

 Can you compost cat poop?

 Composting cat poop is controversial, because it could contain a parasite called Toxoplasma gondii.
 This parasite can have a negative effect on the health of humans and wildlife.
 You can read more about this issue here.

 Lifestyle and diet

 Not all cats carry T-gondii , so this is where your cat’s lifestyle comes into the picture.

 Cats usually become infected due to hunting, so if your cat is an indoor cat, composting the cat poop should be ok.
 An exception to this is if you feed your cat food that contains raw meat.
 Your cat needs to have been indoors for at least two weeks before you start the composting process.

 Disposing of cat litter in the State of California

 In the State of California, it is illegal to flush cat litter because of T-gondii.
 The purpose of this is to prevent the parasite from ending up in water that is the natural habitat of sea otters.